victorvicto/myMiniCP/userguide/source/minicp.rst

 Store and fix-point
 ====================

-The :javaref:`minicp.cp.core.Store` class deals with the propagation and the fix-point algorithm.
+The :javaref:`minicp.engine.core.Store` class deals with the propagation and the fix-point algorithm.
 It contains a stack with all the constraints that still need to be propagated.

 .. literalinclude:: ../../src/main/java/minicp/cp/core/Store.java